 NOTICE: In response to the Covid-19 crisis, in-person sessions of Strategic Storytelling have been cancelled.

 Instead, the seminar will take place at a reduced price in a live, virtual setting this March and June.
 Using techniques pioneered by the Columbia University School of the Arts Digital Storytelling Lab, the program will replicate its customary team focus online while also bringing in speakers from other parts of the world for responsive conversations with participants.
 In order to accommodate participants in disparate time zones, the program will take place in four half-day segments on March 2-5 and June 15-18 instead of the usual two full days.

 STRATEGIC STORYTELLING:Maximum Impact in a Digital World

 Storytelling has always been central to human experience – it's how we explain and make sense of the world.
 But today, as media-savvy audiences begin to tune out advertising messages while searching for ever-more-immersive entertainment experiences, the way businesses and professionals need to communicate is changing.
-Led by best-selling author Frank Rose and offered in partnership with Columbia Business School Executive Education, Strategic Storytelling introduces the concept of “story thinking” and shows how it can be used to achieve maximum impact in a digital world.
+Led by best-selling author Frank Rose and offered in partnership with Columbia Business School Executive Education, Strategic Storytelling introduces the concept of “narrative thinking” and shows how it can be used to achieve maximum impact in a digital world.

 As a member of Columbia University School of the Arts’ Digital Storytelling Lab, Rose is helping to pioneer a new understanding of storytelling and its role in the digital age.
 Research in neuroscience and cognitive psychology has shown that stories are typically more effective at changing people’s minds than rational argument.
 This means that people—leaders in particular—need to view the world in narrative terms, not as a thesis to be argued or a pitch to be made but as a story to be told.
-Because stories provide a structure for reality and a key to understanding, because they play to the emotions and rely upon empathy, story thinking is a powerful tool.
+Because stories provide a structure for reality and a key to understanding, because they play to the emotions and rely upon empathy, narrative thinking is a powerful tool.